ilyaivanov07/fend-project-memory-game/README.md

 * Add the functionality to handle clicks.
 This should reveal the hidden side of each card.
 * Work on the matching logic.
 How does your game "know" if a player guesses correctly or incorrectly?
 * Work on the winning condition.
 How does your game “know” if a player has won?
 We recommend saving styling until the very end.
 Allow your game logic and functionality to dictate the styling.

+How the game will be evaluated: https://review.udacity.com/#!/rubrics/591/view